The pH of SiCl4 in Water

 4. Presence of Buffers: The addition of buffers, such as sodium hydroxide (NaOH), can help neutralize the acidity and maintain a desired pH level.

-See also The pH of Ammonium Chloride in Water
+See also The pH of P4O10 in Water: Understanding the Acidity and Neutralization

 Calculating the pH of the Solution